 Right now I'm running a full platform validation campaign on an STM32F446RE — characterizing GPIO timing determinism, power rail integrity, and communication bus signal quality across voltage corners from 2.8V to 3.6V.
 I've also built a 5-stage pipelined RISC-V CPU with a custom systolic array coprocessor, hardware-validated on Zynq UltraScale+ at 138 MHz with 36/36 tests passing.
 Before grad school, I was debugging live transducer signals in a petroleum plant at ONGC — oscilloscope on noisy lines, root-causing grounding faults, calibrating field instruments.
 That hands-on instinct carries into every bench session.

-Looking for a Fall 2026 co-op or full-time role in hardware validation, platform validation, characterization engineering, or system-level test.
+Looking for a summer internship, Fall 2026 co-op, or full-time role in hardware validation, platform validation, characterization engineering, or system-level test.

 B.Tech Electronics & Instrumentation · GPA: 3.30/4.0